 Who I Work With

-Non-monogamous people are most often raised in monogamy-oriented households, and grew up within that dominant culture.
-Non-monogamy sharply redefines monogamy’s model of attachment and commitment.
+Non-monogamous people are most often raised in monogamy-oriented households, or within that dominant culture.
+For many, managing the outcomes of that can take years to grasp and practice ethically.

 Ethical non-monogamy (ENM) emerged as a functional framework, using transparency and customized, modifiable agreements.
 They replace ‘cheating’: the covert outsourcing of sex and/or emotional fulfillment.

 ENM is a personal development process – whether you begin adult relational life in this way, or transition to it.
 At its best, ENM steers people to develop a strong, clear sense of self.

 ENM is a map for those who responsibly want and choose concurrent partners.
 It’s a framework based on honoring agreements which allow people to manage multiple emotionally significant relationships.